ePyte/C/README.md

 The purpose of this repository is to collect the solutions written in C of problems listed in site Project Euler.
 (Link: https://projecteuler.net/archives)

-# Details
-The script can be started from Terminal with the following prompt: "python permutation.py" The program demonstrates two examples and tests.

 # Prompts
 Examples of compiling and runnings the programs from terminal.
 E.g. p1.c
 ```bash